lsilvam/lab-meta-data/02_templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 ### date

-Never leave a data field without entry -- if the date of the original vial(s) is not known use either the **last recorded date** or the **date of thawing** or use an **aproximated date**, but take not of that in the comments.
+Never leave a data field without entry -- if the date of the original vial(s) is not known use either the **last recorded date** or the **date of thawing** or use an **aproximated date**, but take note of that in the comments.

-### NA and nones
+### NA and nones and null

 Since each field can take different values, *i.e* some fields take numbers while other takes text (or strings) it is better to avoid leaving fields in black; either use the appropriate notation `null` or `none`: `null` for fields that are numbers or `none` for other fields.
 For example:
-- A `passage` is `null`, because the input must be a number
+- A `passage` is `null`, because the input must be an integer
-- A `links_to_experiment` is `none`, because the name of the experiment is not fixed
+- A `links_to_experiment` is `none`, because the name of the experiment is a string or an integer
 - A `treatment` in `none`, because the number of posibilities are fixed but have multiple options

 ### lab stage

-In `lab_stage` the entry `culture` means that either the medium was changed or that the cells are comming from a passage (which will be distinguishable from medium change because the `dissociation agent` will be filled, as well as the ID will have to change to consider the passage number increase).
+In `lab_stage` the entry `culture` means that either the medium was changed or that the cells are comming from a passage (which will be distinguishable from medium change because the `dissociation agent` will be filled, as well as the ID will have to change to consider the increased passage number).
 When recording a `passage` the fields of `confluency`, `cell_count` and `viability` refer to the mother culture that is  `ID_mother`.

 ### special cases